China throws support behind ‘strategic partner’ Russia after Wagner insurrection challenges Putin - KTVZ

 “Right now there are changes – the likes of which we haven’t seen for 100 years – and we are the ones driving these changes together,” Xi told Putin as they bid farewell at the door of the Kremlin.

-Three months on, the co-driving force for Xi’s vision has seen his grip on power severely challenged by an extraordinary show of defiance, shattering the veneer of total control the Russian leader has struggled to maintain.
+Three months on, the co-driving force for Xi’s vision appears to be at his weakest in decades, after Wagner’s mutiny punctured his infallible image and exposed cracks in his rule.

-Wen-Ti Sung, a political scientist with the Australia National University’s Taiwan Studies Program, said the Wagner insurrection “contradicts the narrative of Putin as a strong leader who enjoys full support of his people, and is here for the long haul as China’s global partner of choice.”

-Putin’s weakened grip was not lost on even the most hawkish and nationalistic Chinese scholars and commentators.
+Putin’s diminished status was not lost on even the most hawkish and nationalistic Chinese scholars and commentators.

 “Although Russia’s nightmare came to an end temporarily yesterday, this incident will definitely hurt Russia and Putin’s image,” Jin Canrong, an international relations professor at Renmin University in Beijing, wrote Sunday on Weibo, where the Wagner insurrection was a top trending topic over the weekend.